RubioApps/RubioGuard/docs/8-Peer proxies.md

 digest_rebuild_chunk_percentage 10
 ```

-# Set the peers
+## Set the Peers

-Now we tell to Squid to send the traffic to the parent proxy Privoxy, who will redirect it to the socks5 where TOR is listening.
+Now, I tell to Squid to redirect the traffic to a parent proxy Privoxy that listens on the port 8118.
+Privoxy will redirect it to the socks5 where TOR is listening.

-Unfortunately, this is needed because Squid does not allow to redirect to socks5 yet.
+Unfortunately, Squid Proxy does not allow to redirect to TOR socks5 yet.
+So, we need to use Privoxy as a mandatory step.

 ```
 #Requires privoxy and tor configured on localhost and running